UUNET: Mergers and acquisitions

 In 1996, UUNET was acquired by MFS on 30 April 1996.
-This was an independent acquisition unrelated to the acquisition of MFS by Worldcom.
-However, as MFS was a public company and the acquisition made the company a Wall Street darling, it likely influenced Worldcom's decision to pursue MFS.
+This was an independent acquisition unrelated to the acquisition of MFS by WorldCom.
+However, as MFS was a public company and the acquisition made the company a Wall Street darling, it likely influenced WorldCom's decision to pursue MFS.

 In 1996, UUNET was acquired by WorldCom on 26 August 1996, as part of WorldCom's purchase of MFS Communications Company.

 In 2001, UUNET was fully integrated with WorldCom and the name was dropped from all official documents.

 In 2002, the owner of UUNET at that time (WorldCom) filed for what was then the largest Chapter 11 bankruptcy protection in history.

 In 2005, its Internet service and infrastructure, assigned AS701, maintained the highest outdegree of any ISP.

 Verizon

 In 2006, WorldCom was purchased by Verizon Communications and now operates under the Verizon Business name.

 Spam

 After it had been sold and resold during the onset of the dot-com bubble, UUNET acquired the nickname SpewSpewNET.
 This nickname was given because UUNET had become a home for many distributors of spam, including distributors of both Newsgroup spam and E-mail spam.
 UUNET also became known for providing bulletproof hosting to many web pages whose chief form of advertisement was spam.
-Because UUNET started with a loan from Usenix and controlled the e-mail addresses for moderated Usenet groups, it was hard to block email traffic to or from Usenet.
+Because UUNET started with a loan from Usenix and controlled the e-mail addresses for moderated Usenet groups, it was hard to block email traffic to or from UUNET.
 In 1997, UUNET had lost so much credit that on 1 August, after finding alternate routes for moderated newsgroups, a Usenet death penalty (UDP) was issued against UUNET.
 A week later, the UDP was lifted.
 In 1998 UUNET threatened legal action for hosting a GIF image with "SPAMUNET" on it.